 “When they ﬁred me, I was stunned to realize the immediate relief I felt.”
-Toni Jacaruso, Founder and CEO of Jacaruso Enterprises built a multi-million-dollar company on 3 driving principles: do what you love, with people you love, and help others.
-Jacaruso Enterprises provides remote sales support and training to hotels in the US, Canada, the Caribbean and Latin America.
+Toni Jacaruso, Founder, and CEO of Jacaruso Enterprises built a multi-million-dollar company on 3 driving principles: do what you love, with people you love, and help others.
+Jacaruso Enterprises provides remote sales support and training to hotels in the US, Canada, the Caribbean, and Latin America.

 The industry has had its share of trying times, but nothing like the past year.
 The US travel economy experienced a $492 billion loss at the height of the pandemic.
 We saw 3.1 million jobs vanish and thousands of hotels close their doors.
 It was devastating.
 Fast forward to today, and the vaccine has restored hope.
 People are traveling again, and jobs are returning.
 The hospitality industry is slowly but surely recovering.
-We will continue to see a hyper-focus on health and safety of guests, enhanced cleaning protocols, evolving digital communication and shorter travel booking windows.
+We will continue to see a hyper-focus on the health and safety of guests, enhanced cleaning protocols, evolving digital communication, and shorter travel booking windows.

 I had an eye-opening experience after getting ﬁred.
 Contemplating my next steps, I began crafting the foundation of Jacaruso Enterprises.
 Our company has been built on 3 driving principles: do what you love, with people you love, and help others.

 We are a team of hotel experts who are passionate about sales.
 Since our start in 2007, we have become the most innovative hotel sales services company in the world.
 Our core service, remote hotel sales support, provides hotels all the beneﬁts of having an onsite salesperson for less than half the cost.
-We ﬁnd hotel travelers in the market, set up accounts through RFPs and ensure every incoming lead gets a response.
+We ﬁnd hotel travelers in the market, set up accounts through RFPs, and ensure every incoming lead gets a response.
 We also provide preopening sales for new hotels, short-term sales support for hotels with a vacancy in their sales oﬃce, as well as virtual sales and operations training.